B-cell receptor: Development and structure of the B cell receptor

 More analytically, the BCR complex consists of an antigen-binding subunit known as the membrane immunoglobulin (mIg), which is composed of two immunoglobulin light chains (IgLs) and two immunoglobulin heavy chains (IgHs) as well as two heterodimer subunits of Ig-α and Ig-β.
-In order for mIgM molecules to transport to the surface of the cell, there must be a combination of Ig-α and Ig-β with the mIgM molecules.
+In order for membrane mIgM molecules to transport to the surface of the cell, there must be a combination of Ig-α and Ig-β with the mIgM molecules.
 Pre-B cells that do not generate any Ig molecule normally carry both Ig-α and Ig-β to the cell surface.

 Heterodimers may exist in the B cells as either an association or combination with another pre B cell-specific proteins or alone, thereby replacing the mIgM molecule.
 Within the BCR, the part that recognizes antigens is composed of three distinct genetic regions, referred to as V, D, and J. All these regions are recombined and spliced at the genetic level in a combinatorial process that is exceptional to the immune system.
 There are a number of genes that encode each of these regions in the genome and can be joined in various ways to generate a wide range of receptor molecules.
 The production of this variety is crucial since the body may encounter many more antigens than the available genes.
 Through this process, the body finds a way of producing multiple different combinations of antigen-recognizing receptor molecules.
 Heavy chain rearrangement of the BCR entails the initial steps in the development of B cell.
 The short JH (joining) and DH (diversity) regions are recombined first in early pro-B cells in a process that is dependent on the enzymes RAG2 and RAG1.
 After the recombination of the D and J regions, the cell is now referred to as a “late pro-B” cell and the short DJ region can now be recombined with a longer segment of the VH gene.

 BCRs have distinctive binding sites that rely on the complementarity of the surface of the epitope and the surface of the receptor, which often occurs by non-covalent forces.
 Mature B cells can only survive in the peripheral circulation for a limited time when there is no specific antigen.
 This is because when cells do not meet any antigen within this time, they will go through apoptosis.
 It is notable that in the peripheral circulation, apoptosis is important in maintaining an optimal circulation of B-lymphocytes.
 In structure, the BCR for antigens are almost identical to secreted antibodies.
 However, there is a distinctive structural dissimilarity in the C-terminal area of the heavy chains, as it consists of a hydrophobic stretch that is short, which spreads across the lipid bilayer of the membrane.